The effects of Hurricane Helene in the Southeastern US and resources for planners.

 Multiple counties throughout Florida, including Charlotte, Gadsden, Hillsborough, Sarasota and more, reported extensive damage, with downed power lines and severe flooding.
 According to CNN Weather, it was the strongest hurricane on record that Florida’s Big Bend region has faced.

-Airports in Florida, including those in the cities of Tampa, St. Petersburg, Lakeland and Tallahassee, closed and are expected to reopen later on Friday, Sept.
+Airports in Florida, including those in the cities of Tampa, St. Petersburg, Lakeland and Tallahassee, closed, then reopen later on Friday, Sept.
 27. Orlando International Airport saw 77 flight cancellations as of Friday morning, according to FlightAware.

-A warning of storm surges—the level at which sea water rises above its normal level—up to 10 feet remains in place across Florida’s west coast, from Tampa Bay to Indian Pass.
+A warning of storm surges—the level at which sea water rises above its normal level—up to 10 feet remained in place across Florida’s west coast, from Tampa Bay to Indian Pass, through Saturday.

 Georgia and North Carolina